 Durability and ease of use were just as important as image quality.
 We made sure to test storage options, GPS accuracy, driver alerts, and how quickly footage could be accessed when needed.

-9 Best Fleet Dash Cams For Fleet Vehicles In 2025
+What Are The Best Dash Cams For Fleet Vehicles In 2026?

 • The built-in AI system identifies and alerts the driver to potential threats.